japaz/SyncplicityAPI/README.md

 It uses the JSON format to communicate with the Syncplicity REST API.
 And small example is included

+## JUnit tests
+To execute the test it is necessary to include the Syncplicity user and password in src/test/resources/JUnit.properties

 ## Dependencies
 - org.apache.httpcomponents:httpclient
 - org.apache.httpcomponents:httpmime